Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} J\left(\zeta, \psi\right) \coloneqq \frac{\partial\zeta}{\partial\lambda}\frac{\partial\psi}{\partial\phi} - \frac{\partial\zeta}{\partial\phi}\frac{\partial\psi}{\partial\lambda} \end{align} \]

-is called Jacobi operator.
-This allows the barotropic vorticity equation to be in the form
+is called the Jacobi operator.
+With it, the barotropic vorticity equation can be written in the form

 \[ \begin{align} \Delta\frac{\partial\psi}{\partial t} &= -\frac{\partial\psi}{a\cos\left(\phi\right)\partial\lambda}\beta + \frac{1}{a^2\cos\left(\phi\right)}J\left(\Delta\psi, \psi\right)\tag{15.101}\label{eq:baro_vort_p_mod} \end{align} \]

-note down.
-This can be simplified further by using it as an equation for the absolute vorticity
+This can be simplified further by formulating it as an equation for the absolute vorticity

 \[ \begin{align} \eta = \zeta + f = \Delta\psi + f \end{align} \]